Chargily/chargily-epay-django/README.md

 This Plugin is to integrate ePayment gateway with Chargily easily.
 - Currently support payment by **CIB / EDAHABIA** cards and soon by **Visa / Mastercard**
-- This repo is recently created for a **Django plugin**, If you are a developer and want to collaborate to the development of this plugin, you are welcomed!
+- This repo is recently created for **Django plugin**, If you are a developer and want to collaborate to the development of this plugin, you are welcomed!

 # Contribution tips
 1. Make a fork of this repo.
 2. Take a tour to our [API documentation here](https://dev.chargily.com/docs/#/epay_integration_via_api)
 3. Get your API Key/Secret from [ePay by Chargily](https://epay.chargily.com.dz) dashboard for free.
 4. Start developing.
 5. Finished?
-Pull and merge.
+Push and merge.